 What do I mean by that?

-So, having foundational positioning and messaging ia Pragmatic best practice, of course, but I find too often that teams will do this exercise once.
-They'll build their positioning, they'll build out a messaging document, and then they won't touch it for a year, maybe two.
 But they'll have all this web copy and email copy being built off it with extended marketing teams, they'll revise maybe the pitch deck three or four times, but they won't necessarily go back and update the core.
 If everything's not being driven from this core positioning and messaging, then you end up with that fragmentation of message, and so the salespeople are latching on to the one that they can either deliver best or sounds the best to them and customers - globally - are hearing something different depending on what they're looking at on your website or email, and so forth.
-So making sure you're using these not just as a worksheet to document your thought process to come up with the messaging, but using it as a source document for extended marketing functions - whether that's your corporate marketing team that's doing the website or your lead-gen teams that are building email copy - and that they know this is the deliverable for them that they use downstream.

 If there's a core document they can work off, it alleviates the pressure on you to have to give them a jumpstart on everything they write.
 I don't know if everybody is challenged by that, but I get marketing teams pinging me "Can you help write this email?", "Can you help write this webpage?", "Can you do this?".
-We can't be copywriters for dozens of field marketers around the world, and so having this foundational document really helps drive that consistency but also alleviate you from having to be a copywriter in your spare time.

 Sales tool kits

-This is a no brainer, right?
-Everybody has a sales tool kit where their their materials are posted, but there are some ways that this can be really successful and there are also ways that this can work against you.
-Sometimes I see that people will just post everything and just keep adding and adding and adding and adding until there's this embarrassment of riches of sales tools.
 Unfortunately, when that happens, the sales teams don't really know what to use and when and it becomes very, very challenging.
 So that's when you then get the email like "Hey, can you send me that deck?"
 Or "Hey, can you send me that brief?"
-Because they don't know where to go or how to find it, so constantly pruning and purging out the tools that are out there and only keeping what's really critical is important in making sure it's organised by use case and asset type, and then by sales stage is important for your newer reps.
+Because they don't know where to go or how to find it, so constantly pruning and purging out the tools that are out there and only keeping what's really critical is important in making sure it's organized by use case and asset type, and then by sales stage is important for your newer reps.

-So bringing it together with consistency and really hand holding them and showing them 'this is how you use these materials' is extremely important.
-That's the gap I want to re-emphasize.
 A lot of times we put these things out there, we say "Here's the deck, here's the analyst report, here's the whitepaper" and assume salespeople should just know how to use it.
 Oftentimes, they don't.
 They don't even know how they should introduce this thing to a customer.
 Should I send it in an email?
 Should I bring it up in a meeting?
 So that level of how we expect them to use it is really important.
-It seems a little bit like hand holding, but if left up to guessing, oftentimes, that's why you'll see your materials left on the shelf; because they just don't know how to use it.
-They're probably willing to in a lot of cases, they just don't know how.

-Strategy #3: video killed the PPT star
+Strategy #3: Video killed the PPT star

 Strategy #3: video killed the PPT star.